alexzielenski/ZKInspector/README.md

 Usage
 =====

-**IMPORTANT**: Drag an outline view from interface builder onto your view and change its scroll-view class to `ZKInspector`. *This must be done in IB due to a view-based outline view bug*
+Create an `NSOutlineView` as you normally would in interface builder then simply change its class to `ZKInspector`

 ```objc
 - (void)applicationDidFinishLaunching:(NSNotification *)aNotification {